Messier 74: Supernovae

+In addition to these supernovae, the astronomical transient AT 2019krl was discovered by Anna Ho on 6 July 2019, and classified as either a type IIn supernova or an LBV in outburst.
+Later analysis argued that it was consistent with known examples of giant LBV eruptions and SN 2008S-like objects.

 Galaxy group

 This is the brightest member of the M74 Group, a group of 5 to 7 galaxies that also includes the peculiar spiral galaxy NGC 660 and a few irregular galaxies.
 Different group membership identification methods (ranging from a clear, to likely, to perhaps historic gravitational tie) identify several objects of the group in common, and a few galaxies whose exact status within such groupings is currently uncertain.

 Suspected black hole

 In 2005 the Chandra X-ray Observatory announced its observation of an ultraluminous X-ray source (ULX) in M74, radiating more X-ray power than a neutron star, in periodic intervals of around two hours.
 It has an estimated mass of 10,000 solar mass.
 This is an indicator of an intermediate-mass black hole.
 This would be a rather uncommon class, in between in size of stellar black holes and the massive black holes theorized to be in the center of many galaxies.
 Such an object is believed to form from lesser ("stellar") black holes within a star cluster.
 The source has been given identification number CXOU J013651.1+154547.